Legal Advice Basics: Internet’s Easiest Guide On Legal Help!

 With the advent of technology, new ways of seeking information and reaching lawyers have emerged.

-With most lawyers, virtual consultations via videos or phones are possible, and this makes access to the basics of legal advice easier and faster.
+With most lawyers, virtual consultations via video or phone are possible, and this makes access to the basics of legal advice easier and faster.

 Legal Tech platforms are those websites that offer document templates and general legal information.
 Beware: these platforms provide only legal information and refer you to licensed attorneys who actually provide the basic legal advice.
 Always look for the disclaimers that say, “This is not legal advice.”